heyrict/cindy-next/README.md

   You also need to install the required packages with `pip install -r ./python/requirements.txt`.

+- NotoSansCJK Font (optional, required if you need scheduled update or twitter feature)

 Also, there are some sample configs for `systemd` and `nginx`, which are used in production in *Cindy*.
 You can find then in `./config` folder.
 Useful scripts for automatic updates written in python are stored in `./config/cron`.

 ## Dev-Requisitories